initc3/ic3-website/content/events/winter-retreat-2016.md

 IC3 staff and members gather twice per year to discuss the major technical challenges and innovative solutions to widespread blockchain adoption.
 Our Sponsor Member Chain is hosting this 2-day Retreat at their offices in SF.

-We are opening the Day 1 Technical Program and Reception to prospective IC3 members and students, by invitation:
+We are opening the Day 1 Technical Program and Reception to non-members and students, by invitation.  **Please note that pre-registration is required**.
+Apply to attend [here](https://docs.google.com/forms/d/e/1FAIpQLSexQulQPLmGbdIvzm2K-bYRyqJSPI1HkxgeZuJLRSkE15SH3w/viewform).

 **Day 1 Technical Program: Thursday, February 23**